souvik0306/Path-Navigator-Robot/README.md

 ## Path-Navigator-Robot
-With this project I demonstrate how to compute an obstacle-free path between two locations on a given map using the Probabilistic Roadmap (PRM) path planner.
+With this project, I demonstrate how to compute an obstacle-free path between two locations on a given map using the Probabilistic Roadmap (PRM) path planner.
 PRM path planner constructs a roadmap in the free space of a given map using randomly sampled nodes in the free space and connecting them with each other.
 Once the roadmap has been constructed, you can query for a path from a given start location to a given end location on the map.